apache/nuttx/configs/b-l475e-iot01a/README.txt

   NOTE: That LED2 is not used after completion of booting and may be used by other board-specific logic.

+  Of course, if CONFIG_ARCH_LEDS is not selected, then both LEDs are available for use by other logic.

 Serial Console
 ==============